slopezpereyra/slopezpereyra.github.io/_posts/2024-07-17-OnVoluntaryDeath.md

 bowels with his hands.
 Seneca died a slow and bureaucratic death by command of Nero.
 The Bolivian agent who executed Che Guevara reported his last words to
 be: *Serénese y apunte bien: va a matar a un hombre*.
-Severino Di Giovanni, facing execution, said to his defender: "I am aware of my situation and I do not intend to shy away from any kind of responsibility.
+Severino Di Giovanni, facing execution, said to his defender: "*I am aware of my situation and I do not intend to shy away from any kind of responsibility.
 I played, I lost.
-As a good loser, I pay with my life."[^1] Socrates, out of respect to a ruling which he knew unfair, declined to be saved by his friends; when the time came, he drank the hemlock calmly, and his farewell thought was of a debt he didn't want to leave unpaid.
+As a good loser, I pay with my life.*"[^1] Socrates, out of respect to a ruling which he knew unfair, declined to be saved by his friends; when the time came, he drank the hemlock calmly, and his farewell thought was of a debt he didn't want to leave unpaid.